Learning how to stop thinking too much is probably the greatest single step we can take to increase inner peace and happiness in our lives.

 This is thinking.
 And, how to stop thinking?
 Simple.
 By choosing to stop.

-If we are alert enough to notice that we are thinking, we can also choose to stop.
+When we are alert enough to notice that we are thinking, we can also choose to stop.

 Although the nature of the thoughts that spontaneously arise in our awareness is out with our control, (and they need not trouble us if we are able to step back and watch them objectively) thinking itself is a choice.
 The moment we notice we are thinking, thinking stops – automatically and without us doing anything.
 The simple act of noticing cuts the flow of thoughts.